 Since there are 10 rows of data, RANDARRAY generates 10 random values.
 These values are delivered in an array directly to the SORTBY function, which uses the random values to sort the data.

-One thing you should be aware that this result is dynamic, and will continue to update with each worksheet change.
+One thing you should be aware of is this result is dynamic, and will continue to update with each worksheet change.

 For example, if I enter some data in the worksheet, RANDARRAY generates new values each time I press enter, which causes SORTBY to re-sort the data.

-The size of the sort by array needs to correspond to the size of the data.
+The size of the SORTBY array needs to correspond to the size of the source data.